commonhaus/foundation/bylaws/dissolution.md

 ## 9.4 Amendments

-This policy is subject to changes and updates as required by law or as deemed necessary by the CF Council.
+This policy is subject to changes and updates as required by law or as deemed necessary by the CFC.

 ## 9.5 Contact